randyrossi/vicii-kawari/REGISTERS.md

 ## Video Memory

-VICII-Kawari adds an extra 32k of video memory.
+VICII-Kawari adds 32k of video memory to the C64.
 This memory can be directly accessed by VICII-Kawari for new graphics modes.
 The registers 0xd039-0xd03f are used to read/write from/to video memory.
 (This space can also be used to store code but it would have to be copied back to main memory to be executed